8ctopus/paypal-rest-api/README.md

 ## demo

-Here's a code sample, run `demo.php` to see all possibilites.
-To view a demo store using this package, check out [PayPal sandbox](https://github.com/8ctopus/paypal-sandbox).
+Here's a code sample that shows how to make a one-time payment.
+To see all possibilites run `demo.php`.
+There is also a demo store using this package, check out [PayPal sandbox](https://github.com/8ctopus/paypal-sandbox).

 ```php
 use HttpSoft\Message\RequestFactory;